mackyle/striptease/README.txt

 that results in many symbols not being marked as global and therefore being stripped by an ordinary strip -x.

-tease also includes a -no_code_signature option, which strips any LC_CODE_SIGNATURE load commands from the target file, in much the same way as the ordinary strip's -no_uuid option.
+tease also includes a -no_code_signature option which strips any LC_CODE_SIGNATURE load commands from the target file, in much the same way as the ordinary strip's -no_uuid option.

+tease also includes a -no_dylib filename option, which may be used more than once, that strips any DYLIB load commands referencing the specified filename.
+The -no_dylib_unused option strips all unused dylib references.

-Finally, tease includes an -a option, which instructs it to regenerate the symbol table without stripping anything.  tease -a is intended to be used in conjunction with -no_code_signature (or -no_uuid), to pass over the file and only strip the relevant Mach-O load commands without removing anything from the symbol table.
+Finally, tease includes an -a option, which instructs it to regenerate the symbol table without stripping anything.  tease -a is intended to be used in conjunction with -no_code_signature, -no_uuid, -no_dylib or -no_dylib_unused to pass over the file and only strip the relevant Mach-O load commands without removing anything from the symbol table.

 striptease is based on strip.c and other supporting files in Apple's cctools package.
 This version of striptease is based on cctools-822,